Tenshu: Function

 Unlike the other elements of Japanese castles, tenshu had little military function, but symbolised the power, wealth and extravagance of the castle's owner.
 Most Edo period castles were built during a period of peace lasting more than two centuries, but legends about earlier warfare suggested that once the outer defences of a castle had been breached, the defenders generally preferred to set fire to the remaining buildings and sally out to their deaths, rather than fight it out inside a fragile tenshu.

 Survival

 These structures have proved vulnerable to fire, earthquake and war.
 Hundreds of them were destroyed or dismantled during the final stages of the unification wars of the Sengoku period at the turn of the 17th century.
 Others were demolished, collapsed from neglect or were allowed to burn down during the Meiji Restoration of the 1860s.
-Of nineteen tenshu that survived into the 20th century, seven were destroyed during Allied air raids on Japan in the Second World War.
-However, several tenshu have been rebuilt in recent decades; examples are Osaka castle in 1931, Hiroshima castle in 1958 and Ōzu Castle in 2004.
+Of nineteen tenshu that survived into the 20th century, six were destroyed during Allied air raids on Japan in the Second World War, and another, the donjon of Matsumae Castle, was destroyed by fire in 1949.
+However, many tenshu have been rebuilt in modern times; examples are Osaka castle in 1931, Hiroshima castle in 1958 and Ōzu Castle in 2004.